Transcript: Alkaline Water: a Scam?

 Is alkaline water a scam?
 There are thousands of websites and pyramid schemes hawking $6,000 machines to alkalinize our tap water into “miracle healing water.”
-And not just miracle healing water, but, "Magical miracle healing water.”
-With, no surprise, miraculous properties, one of the supposed health advances in human history, the “secret to optimal health and longevity," exclamation point.
+And not just any miracle healing water, but, “magical miracle healing water.”
+With, no surprise, miraculous properties, “one of the [supposed] greatest health advances in human history,” the “secret to optimal health and longevity!”

-The skeptics… are skeptical.
-Alkaline water is described as an incredible fraud, foisted on the public by desperate deluded glue-sniffing wanna-be's… asserting that there’s no credible evidence in the scientific literature that there are any particular benefits.
-Turns out they’re both wrong.
+The skeptics are skeptical.
+Alkaline water is described as an incredible fraud, foisted on the public by desperate, deluded, glue-sniffing wannabes, asserting that “there’s no credible evidence in the…scientific literature [that there are any particular benefits].
+It turns out that they’re both wrong.

-A new study found that compared to a control group drinking regular water, young adults drinking about a quart of alkalinized water a day dropped their bad cholesterol 10% within 2 months—that’s pretty impressive.
-And older women may achieve a drop of nearly 15%--that’s huge!
-And even helped their blood sugars.
+A new study found that, compared to a control group drinking regular water, young adults drinking about a quart of alkalinized water a day dropped their bad cholesterol 10% within two months—that’s pretty impressive.
+And older women may achieve a drop of nearly 15%—that’s huge!
+It even helped their blood sugars.

-If you and your doctor want to give it a try, you can make alkaline water, this way [cha-ching, label machine] or, this way [baking soday price tag].
-By adding ¾ of a teaspoon of baking soda to a liter (or quart of water) and you can save yourself 5999 and 99 cents.
+If you and your doctor want to give it a try, you can make alkaline water this way [cha-ching] or, this way.
+By adding three-quarters of a teaspoon of baking soda to a liter (or quart) of water, you can save yourself $5,999.99.

-Now baking soda is sodium bicarbonate, so this would add about a gram of sodium to our daily diet but sodium bicarb doesn’t seem to have the same effect of sodium chloride, or table salt.
-In this study those drinking the baking soda water had no change in blood pressue, and in the other study actually enjoyed a significant improvement in their blood pressure, but your physician will want to keep an eye on it.
+Now, baking soda is sodium bicarbonate, so this would add about a gram of sodium to our daily diet.
+But sodium bicarb doesn’t seem to have the same effect as sodium chloride, or table salt.
+In this study, those drinking the baking soda water had no change in blood pressure, and the other study actually found that they enjoyed a significant improvement in their blood pressure.
+But your physician will want to keep an eye on it.

-So, alkaline water machines are a scam, but alkaline water itself, might not be.
+So, alkaline water machines are indeed a scam, but alkaline water itself may not be.